The h-principle fails for prelegendrians in corank 2 fat distributions: Introduction

-Following the ``Legendrian route'' from contact topology to detect rigidity \cite{Bennequin,Eliashberg:20Years,CasalsMurphyPresas}, we introduce the class of \em prelegendrian \em submanifolds in fat distributions, and study the $h$-principle problem for them.
-The main contribution of this article is that, for corank $2$ fat distributions, the $h$-principle fails for prelegendrian submanifolds, hence rigidity is present at the submanifold level in this geometry.
+Following the ``Legendrian route'' from contact topology to detect rigidity \cite{Bennequin,Eliashberg:20Years,CasalsMurphyPresas}, we introduce the class of \emph{prelegendrian submanifolds} of fat distributions.
+Our main contribution is that, in corank $2$, the $h$-principle fails for prelegendrian submanifolds.
+Thus, rigidity is present at the submanifold level in the fat setting.